Why not trying to stargaze at Hoshinomura Observatory?

 Q. Can we see the Milky Way?

-Q. What is good about stargazing?
+Q. What is special about stargazing?

 Q. Do you think aliens exist?